 MAD-ID is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.
 This activity has been approved for maximum of 26.00 contact hours.
-Continuing education credit will be award for all successfully completed online lessons and live sessions regardless of whether the full program in completed.
+Continuing education credit can be claimed for successfully completed online lessons regardless of whether the full Program is completed.

 - Module 1 - 7.00 contact hours or AMA PRA Category 1 Credits™